 “How would you sniff her out?”

-Vomarian perked up, like the only student knowing the answer to a question.
+Vomarian perked up like a student, knowing the answer to a question.
 “We have several sets of her worn clothes.
-Dresses, shoes, normal outfits and…undergarments.”
+Dresses, shoes, normal outfits, and undergarments.”

 “Right, that still sounds like a good plan.
-Let’s use-”
+Let’s do that.”

-Interrupting, Havelock said, “Well, that was feasible assuming she was alive and still expelling her scent to track.
-Assuming the Rirorni carried on with their tradition of burying their dead, it’s unlikely they would find her through six feet of dirt.
-Any scent, even if we know her last location would have dissipated.”
+Clearing his throat, Havelock said, “Well, that’s feasible, assuming she lived and still expelling her scent to track.
+Assuming the Rirorni carried on with their tradition of burying their dead, they would unlikely find her through six feet of dirt.
+Even if we knew her last location, any scent would have dissipated.”

 My‑re sighed, “The nine hells.
 We’re back to square one and don’t even know where to start looking.”

-“Not entirely,” Vomarian Fae said.
+“Not entirely,” Vomarian answered.
 “We can still search the local archives for any record of Araminth’s passing.
-Failing that we can start asking around the local establishments for any hints or clues.”
+Failing that, we can ask around the local establishments for any hints or clues.”

-Rolling her eyes, My-re said, “An Alastarian, and arch-mage, and a Shagornan elf walk into a Rirorni bar.
-It sounds like the beginning of a bad joke, where we all die!”
+Rolling her eyes, My‑re said, “An Alastarian, an archmage, and a Shagornan Elf walk into a Rirorni bar.
+It sounds like the beginning of a bad joke, where we all die.”

-Throwing up his hands in frustration, Vomarian replied, “I’m open to suggestions.
-Go on, if you think you’re so cleaver?”
+The elf threw up his hands in frustration.
+“I’m open to suggestions.
+Go on, if you think you’re so clever?”
+Vomarian snapped.

-Narrowing her eyes at the mage and the elf, My-re folded her arms hard across her chest defensively.
+Narrowing her eyes at the mage and the elf, My‑re folded her arms hard across her chest defensively.
 “Going in and asking around for Araminth would get us noticed.
-It wouldn’t help my situation of being banished from Sanaras.”
+It also wouldn’t help my situation of being banished from the Empire.”

-Vomarian Fae said, “You’d be in disguise.
-Besides, it’s unlikely anyone outside of Sanaras would recognize you.”
+“You’d be in disguise.
+Besides, it’s unlikely anyone outside of Sanaras would recognize you,” Vomarian commented.

-“Yes, I could argue the jurisdiction would only apply to the town and not the entirety of the Rirorni Empire,” Havelock commented.
+“Yes, I could argue that jurisdiction’s sentence would only apply to the town of Sanaras and not the entirety of the Rirorni Empire,” Havelock commented.

-“Yes, a compelling argument I can have with the noose around my neck,” My-re snapped.
-“Now, be quiet, I’m thinking out loud.”
+“Yes, a compelling argument I can have with the noose around my neck,” My‑re snapped.
+“Now, be quiet.
+I’m going to think out loud.”

 “How?”

-My-re forcefully held out her hand towards Vomarian.
+My‑re forcefully held out her hand toward Vomarian for him to remain quiet.
 Her eyes darted around the living room, looking for anything for inspiration.
 Nothing.

-Arenna arrived shortly with a brewing teapot and a plate of nicely arranged grouping of honey dates.
-As she set it down, My-re watched Havelock enjoy himself licking his sticky fingers after each.
+A’renna arrived shortly with a brewing teapot and a plate of nicely arranged rows of honey dates.
+She set it down.
+My‑re watched Havelock enjoy himself, licking his sticky fingers after each.

 “Of course.
 I’m so stupid.
-We need to bring the person who knows about Araminth to us.”
+We need to bring the person who knows about Araminth to us,” My‑re exclaimed.

 “How?”